We enjoy hosting volunteers here and sharing this way of life.

 Please bring your own tent/accommodation – if you are not able to do so, you can rent one from us – ask about this in the application form.

-Again, to be clear – we ask for a minimum of a 4 week stay, 6 hours a day of honest work 5 days per week.
+Again, to be clear – 6 hours a day of honest work 5 days per week.

 As far as health insurance goes, we ask that if you are from the EU that you bring your E111 card.
 If you are outside of the EU, we ask you have necessary travel insurance.